aeszyman/ARTH312/bibliography.md

 Rowe, Nina. _The Jew, the Cathedral and the Medieval City: Synagoga and Ecclesia in the Thirteenth Century_.
 Cambridge; New York: Cambridge University Press, 2011.

 Strickland, Debra Higgs.
 "Edward I, Exodus, and England on the Hereford World Map." _Speculum_ 93.2 (2018): 420-469.

+Ziolkowski, Jan M. _The Juggler of Notre Dame and the Medievalizing of Modernity_.
+Open Book Publishers, 2018.